shivamvats1204/Riyadh-Urban-Data-Scraper/README.md

 ## ⚠️ **Disclaimer**

 This project is for **educational and research purposes only**.
-All extracted data belongs to their respective owners.
+All extracted data belongs to its respective owners.
 Please respect the **Terms of Service**, **robots.txt**, and legal restrictions of any API or website you access.
 The author is not responsible for misuse.